ynsta/seireitranslations-epub/memory-bank/activeContext.md

 ### HTML Cleaning Approach
 The HTML cleaning approach focuses on:
-- Removing inline styles for consistent formatting
+- Initial cleaning that removes inline styles and unnecessary attributes
 - Converting special elements to appropriate heading levels
 - Removing navigation and advertising elements
 - Preserving important structural elements
+- Final standardization with go-readability for cleaner, more EPUB-friendly HTML

-This balance between cleaning and preservation has been carefully designed for optimal e-reader display.
+This multi-stage approach balances custom handling of SeireiTranslations-specific elements with standardized HTML cleaning for optimal e-reader display.

 ## Important Patterns and Preferences